-As one of Australia’s largest professional trustee companies (managing more than 990 charitable trusts and endowment funds), Perpetual helps by taking care of all the legal responsibilities.
+As one of Australia’s largest professional trustee companies (managing approximately 1,000 charitable trusts and endowments), Perpetual helps by taking care of all the legal responsibilities.
 We also help the community build its own expertise in trusts, investing and budgeting.

 Perpetual works with 15 Aboriginal community clients across South Australia, Western Australia, Queensland and the Northern Territory.
 Yet our work with and for Aboriginal people extends way beyond Native Title Trusts.

 - Perpetual was the first Australian fund manager to develop a Reconciliation Action Plan.
 The plan commits Perpetual to measure itself against goals in areas such as Aboriginal employment, sourcing arrangements with Aboriginal suppliers and Perpetual staff engagement with Aboriginal and Torres Strait Islander culture